peppyhop/shop-search/ARCHITECTURE.md

 ## Introduction

-The `shop-search` library is a TypeScript-based SDK designed to interact with Shopify stores through their public APIs.
+The `shop-client` library is a TypeScript-based SDK designed to interact with Shopify stores through their public APIs.
 It provides a clean, type-safe interface for accessing store information, products, collections, and checkout functionality.

 ## Core Design Principles